What we’ve achieved for children in Asia and the Pacific

 Go to UNICEF Pacific Islands

-4. The number of children suffering from stunted growth and development has more than halved
+The number of children suffering from stunted growth and development has dropped significantly

-To grow-up healthy, children need the right nutrition at every stage of childhood.
-We’ve helped pregnant women stay nourished, championed breastfeeding and quality first foods, provided vitamin supplements, healthy foods in schools, and urgent treatment for severely malnourished children.
+To grow up healthy, children need the right nutrition at every stage of childhood.
+We’ve helped pregnant women stay nourished, championed breastfeeding and quality first foods, provided vitamin supplements, improved foods in schools, and brought urgent treatment to severely malnourished children.

-And the results are powerful: stunting in the region has more than halved over the last two decades, plunging from 39 million children to 19 million, giving more children the chance to grow, thrive, and reach their full potential.
+And the results are powerful.
+Since 2000, stunting in the region has declined from 39 to 25 per cent, plunging from 129 million children to 71 million, giving more children the chance to grow, thrive, and reach their full potential.

 Stories of hope